Dateline: Wroclaw, Poland

 Portugal.
-Portugal allows dual citizenship and also offers an easy residency program for those wishing to invest in Portuguese real estate.
+Portugal allows dual citizenship, and also offers an easy residency program for those wishing to invest in Portuguese real estate.

 Romania.
 Romania does not cancel the citizenships of those who obtain a second passport elsewhere, although it does not claim responsibility for other nationalities being lost as a result of keeping Romanian citizenship.
 There have been cases of people who have lost their multiple nationalities after re-applying for Romanian citizenship.
 Furthermore, Romania has a controversial practice of granting dual citizenship to Moldovans.

 Serbia.
-Located in Southeast Europe, Serbia offers one of the least known citizenship by descent programs.
+Located in southeast Europe, Serbia offers one of the least known citizenship by descent programs.
 As such, it allows Serbians to maintain other nationalities.

 South Africa.
 Until 1995, South Africa forbade its citizens from traveling on foreign passports.
 A 2004 law changed that and eliminated a requirement that forced those seeking dual nationality to apply for permission.
-As with many other countries, South Africa requires its nationals to enter and leave the country with their South African travel documents.
-It is worth noting that South Africans who wish to obtain new citizenships going forward must inform the government BEFORE doing so, or else they will lose South African nationality.
+As with many other countries, South Africa requires it nationals to enter and leave the country with their South African travel documents.
+It is worth nothing that South Africans who wish to obtain new citizenships going forward must inform the government BEFORE doing so, or else they will lose South African nationality.

 South Korea*.
 South Korea, while a great country, is a rather insular culture and long forbade its citizens from having another passport.
 However, as of 2011, a new law allowed those who became dual nationals at birth to retain both passports if they declared their intention to remain South Korean by age 22.
 The law does not allow South Koreans to obtain other citizenships as adults.
 However, expats living in South Korea who obtain citizenship — including through the country’s immigrant investor program — can retain their birth citizenship.